 NSAIR students are not required to attend Residential Institutes (RI) on the Fort Lauderdale campus.
 However, they are encouraged to attend and participate in the event.
 Currently the RIs are held in February and late September/October.
-Please visit https://hcas.nova.edu/departments/conflict-resolution-studies/ri/ for current information.
+Please visit the following for current information: https://documents/conflict-resolution-studies/ri.